-All kids have special needs when it comes to cold medicines.
-Over-the-counter cough and cold medicines should not be given to children under 4.
-Although kids' cold medicines may still be on the shelves at your drugstore, it's important to talk to your child's doctor before using cough and cold medicines.
-In addition, never give children age 18 or younger any product with aspirin unless your doctor has specifically instructed you to.
-Aspirin given to children with symptoms of cold, flu, or chickenpox can cause a rare but sometimes deadly condition called Reye's syndrome.
+Never give children age 18 or younger any product with aspirin unless your doctor has specifically told you to.
+Aspirin given to children with symptoms of a cold, the flu, or chickenpox can cause a rare but sometimes deadly condition called Reye's syndrome.

-For more in-depth information, see WebMD's article on Kids' Cold Medicine: Safety Information.
+For more in-depth information, see Children's Cold Medicine: Safety Information.